Purpose

 Exclusion Criteria

 1. Pregnant or nursing patients and those who plan pregnancy in the period up to one year following the index procedure.
 Female patients of childbearing potential must have a negative pregnancy test (per site standard test) within 7 days prior to index procedure.
-2. Anatomic conditions that would prevent performance of an LAA occlusion procedure (e.g., prior atrial septal defect [ASD] or high-risk patent foramen ovale [PFO], surgical repair or implanted closure device, or obliterated or ligated left atrial appendage) 3.
+2. Anatomic conditions that would prevent performance of an LAA occlusion procedure (e.g., atrial septal defect (ASD) requiring closure, high-risk patent foramen ovale (PFO) requiring closure, a highly mobile inter-atrial septal aneurysm precluding a safe TSP, presence of a PFO/ASD closure device, history of surgical ASD repair or history of surgical LAAO closure) 3.
 Atrial fibrillation that is defined by a single occurrence or that is transient or reversible (e.g., secondary thyroid disorders, acute alcohol intoxication, trauma, recent major surgical procedures) 4.
-A medical condition (other than atrial fibrillation) that mandates long-term oral anticoagulation (e.g., history of unprovoked deep vein thrombosis or pulmonary embolism, or mechanical heart valve) 5.
+A medical condition (other than atrial fibrillation) that mandates long-term oral anticoagulation (e.g., history of unprovoked deep vein thrombosis or pulmonary embolism, or prosthetic mechanical heart valve) 5.
 History of bleeding diathesis or coagulopathy, or patients in whom antiplatelet and/or anticoagulant therapy is contraindicated 6.
 Documented active systemic infection 7.
 Symptomatic carotid artery disease (defined as >50% stenosis with symptoms of ipsilateral transient or visual TIA evidenced by amaurosis fugax, ipsilateral hemispheric TIAs or ipsilateral stroke); if subject has a history of carotid stent or endarterectomy the subject is eligible if there is <50% stenosis noted at the site of prior treatment 8.
-Recent (within 30 days of index procedure) or planned (within 60 days post-procedure) cardiac or non-cardiac interventional or surgical procedure 9.
+Recent (within 30 days of index procedure) or planned (within 60 days post-procedure) cardiac or major non-cardiac interventional or surgical procedure 9.
 Recent (within 30 days of index procedure) stroke or transient ischemic attack 10.
 Recent (within 30 days of index procedure) myocardial infarction 11.
 Vascular access precluding delivery of implant with catheter-based system 12.
 Severe heart failure (New York Heart Association Class IV) 13.
-Prior cardiac transplant, history of mitral valve replacement or transcatheter mitral valve intervention, or any mechanical valve implant 14.
+Prior cardiac transplant, history of mitral valve replacement or transcatheter mitral valve intervention, or any prosthetic mechanical valve implant 14.
 Renal insufficiency, defined as estimated glomerular filtration rate (eGFR) <30 mL/min/1.73 m2 (by the Modification of Diet in Renal Disease equation) 15.
 Platelet count <75,000 cells/mm3 or >700,000 cells/mm3, or white blood cell count <3,000 cells/mm3 16.
 Known allergy, hypersensitivity or contraindication to aspirin, heparin, or device materials (e.g., nickel, titanium) that would preclude any P2Y12 inhibitor therapy, or the patient has contrast sensitivity that cannot be adequately pre-medicated 17.
 Actively enrolled or plans to enroll in a concurrent clinical study in which the active treatment arm may confound the results of this trial 18.
 Unable to undergo general anesthesia 19.
 Known other medical illness or known history of substance abuse that may cause non-compliance with the protocol or protocol-specified medication regimen, confound the data interpretation, or is associated with a life expectancy of less than 5 years 20.
 A condition which precludes adequate transesophageal echocardiographic assessment Echo exclusion criteria: 1.
-Left atrial appendage anatomy which cannot accommodate a commercially available control device or the CLAAS device per manufacturer IFU (e.g., the anatomy and sizing must be appropriate for both devices to be enrolled in the trial) 2.
+Left atrial appendage anatomy which cannot accommodate a commercially available control device or the CLAAS Implant per manufacturer IFU (e.g., the anatomy and sizing must be appropriate for both the investigational (CLAAS) and a commercially available device in order to be enrolled in the trial) 2.
 Intracardiac thrombus or dense spontaneous echo contrast consistent with thrombus, as visualized by TEE prior to implant 3.
 Left ventricular ejection fraction (LVEF) <30% 4.
 Moderate or large circumferential pericardial effusion >10 mm or symptomatic pericardial effusion, signs or symptoms of acute or chronic pericarditis, or evidence of tamponade physiology 5.
 Atrial septal defect that warrants closure 6.
 High risk patent foramen ovale (PFO), defined as an atrial septal aneurysm (excursion >15 mm or length > 15 mm) or large shunt (early [within 3 beats] and/or substantial passage of bubbles, e.g., >20) 7.
 Moderate or severe mitral valve stenosis (mitral valve area <1.5 cm2) 8.
 Complex atheroma with mobile plaque of the descending aorta and/or aortic arch 9.
 Evidence of cardiac tumor

 Study Design